The z-DM distribution of fast radio bursts: Initial results

 \subsection{Comparison of results}

 The limits on single FRB population parameters presented in \citet{James2021Lett} are obtained with this approach.
-We observe that while our prior on $\alpha$ shifts the preferred values of the other parameters by small amounts, it is not a large influence, and primarily acts to limit very strong source evolution models with $n>2$.
+We observe that while our prior on $\alpha$ shifts the preferred values of the other parameters by small amounts, it is not a large influence, and primarily acts to limit very strong source evolution models with $n>3$, and no to negative evolution with $n \le 0$.
 Table~\ref{tab:other_results} compares these results with a prior on $\alpha$ to those of other authors, as well as a brief summary of which effects are included.